gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 past has shown that with human-readable syntax like GLSL, some GPU vendors were rather flexible with their interpretation of the standard.
-If you happen to write non-trivial shaders with a GPU from one of these vendors, then you'd risk other vendor's drivers rejecting your code due to syntax errors, or worse, your shader running differently because of compiler bugs.
+If you happen to write non-trivial shaders with a GPU from one of these vendors, then you'd risk another vendor's drivers rejecting your code due to syntax errors, or worse, your shader running differently because of compiler bugs.
 With a straightforward bytecode format like SPIR-V that will hopefully be avoided.